umontreal-simul/latnetbuilder/README.md

 Therefore, to re-build the online GUI, you have to:
 - first upload the new version of the package to Anaconda Cloud
-- then the next push on the main branch of the repository will cause the online GUI to be rebuilt (at the first connection to Binder after the push).
+- then , after a new push on the master branch, the first connection will trigger a rebuild of the online GUI.